 Once your patio is in place, maintenance isn’t too taxing, but there are a few jobs you’ll need to do to keep it looking as good as when you laid it.

 You should brush it regularly to remove any leaves, dirt or other debris that’s accumulated.
 This can rid it of weeds before they get a chance to grow, but you will need to remove those that take root.

 After the winter, it’s a good idea to clean a patio.
 Remove any furniture, brush it, then weed.
 If it’s not in too bad a shape after the season’s weather, using a washing-up liquid solution and a stiff brush could be sufficient.
 Rinse with clean water.
-If that’s not enough, invest in a specialist patio cleaner to do the job, following the manufacturer’s instructions.
+If that’s not enough, the best patio cleaners on the market will do the job with minimal elbow grease.

 You can also use a pressure washer to clean a patio, but check first that this isn’t proscribed for the type of paving slabs you laid.
 Don’t use the pressure washer on any damaged areas, and keep it at a low angle with a fan setting if this is available.
 Make sure you work evenly in sections across the patio, too.